 These are some miscellaneous notes on Keykos.
 The main online information that was at Agorics is now here.
 The University of Pennsylvania has perhaps all of the formally published material.

 Keykos is more like Mach than any other well know system.
 It is substantially more capability oriented even than Mach however.
 Like Mach it is built to run on bare hardware.
-Keykos exposes more of the hardware architecture, however, so as to deliver function available from the hardware, that even Mach denies.
-More Mach.
+Keykos exposes more of the hardware architecture delivering function available from the hardware, that even Mach denies.
 EROS is a system that follows Keykos in many ways, and with interesting divergent tradeoffs.
 See the specs and the source.
 CapROS and Coyotos succeed Eros.

 There are two engineering philosophies behind the design of computers and computer languages: